stated-tech/Grants-Program/applications/root.md

 With our front-end, it will be the same.
 We could also display it everywhere: discord, telegram, element etc. and even use these platforms as storage solutions like [the Virto team](https://kusama.polkassembly.io/referenda/77) is doing.

-The code of the preferundum pallet is available in our github ; we are developing it, it is not fully tested but the logic is in.
+The code of the preferundum pallet is available in [Matthiew's github](https://github.com/Matthiewm23/Preferundum/tree/main/pallets/voting/src) ; we are developing it, it is not fully tested but the logic is in.

 ## Development Roadmap :nut_and_bolt: